 Due to the continued success of the City's Industrial Land Development Strategy (ILDS), there is a need to continually replenish the supply of land that the City uses to attract targeted manufacturing and thus employment and enhanced tax base.
 Over the last few years, and as a result of the COVID pandemic, the costs to purchase and develop lands has increased significantly.
 The identification of suitable lands and bringing them to a saleable state takes many years of planning, investigations, studies, designs, and ultimately construction to arrive at a state where the land is desirable for manufacturers to invest in our City.
 The requested capital investment of \$5 million will confirm the City's commitment to the Council approved ILDS and support the acquisition and development of new lands for future sales when an opportunity presents itself.
 The anticipated future sale of the industrial land will provide the City with revenue streams that are difficult to predict due to the long-term scope of the project and potential future prices.
-An investment now will support and benefit the advancement of the city's workforce in the future by offering a range of employment opportunities in diverse manufacturing.
+An investment now will support and benefit the advancement of the city's workforce in the future by offering a range of employment opportunities in diverse manufacturing, settings; just as those that have benefited from the City's previous ILDS investments and attraction of manufacturing.